-110 - AP ENGLISH LITERATURE AND COMPOSITION (Weighted Course) Meets 5 Times/Week - 1 Credit - Grade 12 By recommendation process
+110 - AP ENGLISH LITERATURE AND COMPOSITION (Weighted Course)

 AP English Literature and Composition includes an in-depth study of major British and American authors in a seminar-like discussion format.
 Selected books outside the traditional British survey may also be studied.
 Additionally, the class works throughout the year in the Norton Anthology of Short Fiction.
 One research paper is required in addition to regular essays, book reports and a reading journal.
 Students may elect to take the AP English exam in May.